Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials: Method

 \section{Method}

 In~\cref{sec: dataset}, we present our curated large-scale relaxation dataset.
-In~\cref{sec: foundation model}, we describe the MLIP foundation model.
-In~\cref{sec: method geometry optimization}, we outline the geometry optimization process using the foundation model.
-Finally, in~\cref{sec: method geometry finetune}, we discuss geometry fine-tuning for molecular property prediction on MLIP foundation model-relaxed structures.
+In~\cref{sec: pre-trained model}, we describe the MLIP pre-trained model.
+In~\cref{sec: method geometry optimization}, we outline the geometry optimization process using the pre-trained model.
+Finally, in~\cref{sec: method geometry finetune}, we discuss geometry fine-tuning for molecular property prediction on MLIP pre-trained model-relaxed structures.